Storytelling One-Shot at a Time

 Harbingers have their own mysteries.
 The conversations they have with Contractors and the events of their Contracts can offer glimpses and clues.
 They have their own goals, and the Contracts they run almost always bring them closer to achieving those goals.
 Rival Harbingers may run Contracts with diametrically opposed goals.
 In some cases, Contractors may even come into direct conflict with Harbingers.

 Finally, you can design a Harbinger that acts as a sort of "boss monster."
 Often, a conflict with a Harbinger occurs after a few Games of lead-up time or at the end of a Cycle.
 It's a great way to add some punctuation to a steady stream of one-off Games.

 Player Vs Player

-While World Leaders are allowed to make rules prohibiting PvP in their Worlds, we strongly reccomend against it.
-Not only is The Contract an ideal place to explore PvP, the game depends on it.
+While Playgroup Leaders are allowed to make rules prohibiting PvP in their Playgroup, we reccomend against it.
+The Contract an ideal place to explore PvP, and the game is greatly enriched by the possibility.